dnsimple/dnsimple-support/content/articles/edns-client-subnet.markdown

 ---
 title: EDNS Client Subnet support for ALIAS records
-excerpt: What ECS is, and how it works.
+excerpt: What ECS is and how it works.
 categories:
 - DNS
 ---